 Now, this part of Swagbucks is so much fun.
 If you like trying out new games to play on your phone, this can be a lucrative way to earn SB and enjoy yourself at the same time.
 Use the Swagbucks app to find games you like to play, and Swagbucks will give you an overview of exactly what you need to do to get your SB.

-It’s pretty straight forward, but in my opinion, more time-consuming.
+It’s pretty straightforward, but in my opinion, takes more time.
 It’s a lot more fun than watching videos and completing surveys, but it just takes more time overall.
 However, if you’re already someone who loves to play games on your phone, this is perfect for you.